aliostad/TraceView/README.md

 ## CURRENTLY WORK IN PROGRESS

-There are no release at the moment but FAQ below should give you an idea what this project is about.
+There are no releases at the moment but the FAQ below should give you an idea what this project is about.

-## FAQ's
+## FAQ

 ### There are so many tracing/logging tools out there.
 Why adding this?